ragingpastry/piedpiper-picli/docs/source/index.rst

 ..
-PiedPiper-PiCli documentation master file, created by sphinx-quickstart on Tue Apr  9 09:59:16 2019.
+PiperCI-PiCli documentation master file, created by sphinx-quickstart on Tue Apr  9 09:59:16 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PiedPiper-PiCli's documentation!
+Welcome to PiperCI-PiCli's documentation!
 ============================================

+These docs are
+OUT OF DATE

 .. toctree::
    :maxdepth: 2